-One thing I was never told when I embarked on my journey to law school in 2015 was what I really needed to have with me.
+One thing I was never told when I embarked on LLB law degree in 2015 was what to take to university.
 Therefore, here’s a list of the five key things that have been crucial to my law school experience.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?